 Along with the loss of water through evaporation and transpiration, the compensation of this loss by precipitation may also be considered.
 Normally most of the plants grow successfully and utilize water for the soil at 50% and above available soil moisture.
 The maximum demand (daily or seasonal) may be equal to the reference crop evapotranspiration (ETo) which is utilized through soil moisture.
-It is observed that crop water requiremnt has quantitatively increased due to increasing temperature trend [13].
+It is observed that crop water requirement has quantitatively increased due to increasing temperature trend [13].

-During the Kharif Season 2015 in Faisalabad, crop water requirement of cotton crop was observed normal to below normal throughout the crop growth except at flowering stage.
+During the Kharif Season 2019 in Faisalabad, crop water requirement of cotton crop was observed to be above normal during emergence, budding and flowering stages while it was below normal during boll opening and maturity stages.
 (Fig 3.11& Table 3.6).
-It means that crop growth did not suffer due to sharp rise in crop water demand expect at flowering.
-Thus the available irrigated and rain water satisfied moisture requirement of the crop, which resulted normal crop growth.
+It means that crop growth suffered due to sharp rise in crop water demand during flowering.
+Thus the available irrigated and rain water was utilized to fulfill the moisture requirement of the crop.